 Whilst most of the S-Bahn system in Hamburg is electrified at 1200v dc third rail, a 32km extension of line S3 which was opened in the winter 2007 / 8 timetable has been electrified at 15,000v ac 16.7Hz, and the trains which were needed for this service were adapted so that they could be powered on both power supply systems.
 As an aside, when the Hamburg S-Bahn first opened in 1908 it was electrified using overhead wires at 6,300v ac 25 Hz, but when in the 1930's the equipment was becoming life expired it was decided that since the third rail electrification in Berlin was working very well so a smilar system would be installed in Hamburg as well.
 The only difference was that Hamburg would be given a higher voltage as this would improve the trains' acceleration.
 The first third rail trains started running in 1939, but because of the war the conversion from overhead wire to third rail was only completed in 1955.

-More detailed information on railway electrification systems plus a reasonably full list of the different voltages used - and where - can be found on these two pages of the free online 'Wikipedia' encyclopædia.
-Railway electrification system List of current systems for electric rail traction (links to an external site which open in new windows).
+More detailed information on railway electrification systems plus a reasonably full list of the different voltages used - and where - can be found on these two pages of the online 'Wikipedia' encyclopædia.
+Railway electrification system List of current systems for electric rail traction (link opens in a new window).

 Electric Trains in the British Isles Today.